Azure/bicep-types-az/generated/network/microsoft.network/2019-06-01/types.md

 ### Properties
 * **etag**: string: A unique read-only string that changes whenever the resource is updated.
 * **id**: string: Resource ID.
-* **name**: string: The name of the resource that is unique within a resource group.
+* **name**: string: The name of the resource that is unique within the set of inbound NAT pools used by the load balancer.
 This name can be used to access the resource.
 * **properties**: [InboundNatPoolPropertiesFormat](#inboundnatpoolpropertiesformat): Properties of Inbound NAT pool.
+* **type**: string (ReadOnly): Type of the resource.

 ## InboundNatPoolPropertiesFormat
 ### Properties